Relocation Guide

 Steps to Open a Business

-Starting a business is straightforward with online systems now available.
+Starting a business can be relatively straightforward, particularly with online registration systems now available.
 The main steps include:

-1. Obtain a NIF (tax identification number): Required for all financial and legal transactions.
+1. Obtain a NIF (tax identification number): Required for financial and legal transactions.

 2. Select a legal structure: Common choices are Sole Proprietorship (Empresário em Nome Individual) or Private Limited Company (Sociedade por Quotas).

-3. Open a business bank account: Necessary to deposit capital and manage transactions.
+3. Open a business bank account: Usually needed to deposit capital and manage transactions.

 4. Register the company: This can be completed online via the government portal Empresa na Hora or through a legal representative.